agentmorris/camera-trap-ml-survey/README.md

 > <https://github.com/benizar/cameratrapmanager>

-".NET desktop application for managing pictures taken by automatic camera traps"
+&ldquo;.NET desktop application for managing pictures taken by automatic camera traps&rdquo;

-Looks slick and built easily, but appears to be linked deeply to GIS, which is good, except that I couldn't start a project without providing a shapefile.
+Looks slick and built easily, but appears to be linked deeply to GIS, which is good, except that I couldn&rsquo;t start a project without providing a shapefile.
 UI is in a mix of English and Spanish.

 ## Camelot